-Flynn T, Möller C, Jönsson R, Lohmander A. The high prevalence of otitis media with effusion in children with cleft lip and palate as compared to children without clefts.
+Flynn T, Möller C, Jönsson R, Lohmander A.The high prevalence of otitis media with effusion in children with cleft lip and palate as compared to children without clefts.
 International Journal of Pediatric Otorhinolaryngology 2009;73:1441-6.
-[DOI: 10.1016/j.ijporl.2009.07.015]

 Goodman 1997